 TRANSACTION HISTORY: Fourth-round pick by Chargers (102nd overall), April 30, 2016...signed four-year contract, May 10.

-COLLEGE: Honorable mention All-America, first-team All-Big Ten and co-captain as senior...played in 52 games with 39 starts during career...team-leading 124 tackles (2nd in Big Ten) and second-team All-Big-Ten during 2014 national championship campaign...named to Allstate AFCA Good Works Team in 2015...played at Ohio State from 2012-15...degree in consumer and family financial services.
+COLLEGE: Honorable mention All-America, first-team All-Big Ten and co-captain as senior...finished career with 298 tackles, 7.5 sacks and 18 TFLs...played in 52 career games with 39 starts...team-leading 124 tackles (2nd in Big Ten) and second-team All-Big-Ten during 2014 national championship campaign...named to Allstate AFCA Good Works Team in 2015...played at Ohio State from 2012-15...degree in consumer and family financial services.

-PERSONAL: Born in Nashville, Tennessee...second-team all-state as senior at Olentangy High in Lewis Center, Ohio...two-time top-five finisher in long jump at state track and field championships, including runner-up finish as sophomore in 2010...lettered in basketball.
+PERSONAL: Born in Nashville, Tenn. ...second-team all-state as senior at Olentangy High in Lewis Center, Ohio...two-time top-five finisher in long jump at state track and field championships, including runner-up finish as sophomore in 2010...lettered in basketball.